eric-bach/kanoe/README.md

 1. Set the prompt to enabled for the Agent

-2. Remove the KMS key for the Guardrail
+2. Add the guardrail to the Agent

 ### References